 As =/2, but using sound-unification.
 That is, a variable only unifies to a term if this term does not contain the variable itself.
-To illustrate this, consider the two goals below:
+To illustrate this, consider the two queries below.

+'''

 1 ?- A = f(A).

-A = f(f(f(f(f(f(f(f(f((...)))))))))
+A = f(A).

-2 ?- unify\with\occurs\check(A, f(A)).
+2 ?- unify_with_occurs_check(A, f(A)).

-No

-I.e. the first creates a cyclic-term, which is printed as an infinitely nested f/1 term (see the max\depth option of write\term/2).
+false.

+'''

+The first creates a cyclic-term, also called a rational tree.
 The second executes logically sound unification and thus fails.
 Note that the behaviour of unification through =/2 as well as implicit unification in the head can be changed using the Prolog flag occurs\check.